josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/📋_exhibit_f_ai_v_uk_law.md

-# 📋 Exhibit F — AI v UK Law
+# 📋 Exhibit F: AI v UK Law
 **First created:** 2026-09-16 | **Last updated:** 2026-09-20
 *America sold us artificial intelligence.
 Britain appears to have neglected to mention that the computer would first have to meet Britain.*